meetoseh/backend/docs/redis/keys.md

 - `ps:stats:sign_in_with_oseh:exchange:daily` is used to optimistically send compressed sign in with oseh exchange statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order:
   `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is
   `length_bytes` of data to write to the corresponding local cache key.
+All numbers are big-endian encoded.

+- `ps:stats:contact_methods:daily` is used to optimistically send compressed contact method statistics. messages are formatted as (uint32, uint32, uint64, blob) where the ints mean, in order:
+  `start_unix_date`, `end_unix_date`, `length_bytes` and the blob is
+  `length_bytes` of data to write to the corresponding local cache key.
 All